-As federal authorities shut down once-busy human smuggling routes through increased enforcement along the US Southern Border with Mexico, the cartels are increasingly shifting their smuggling operations offshore.
+As federal authorities shut down once-busy human smuggling routes through increased enforcement along the US Southern Land Border with Mexico, the cartels are increasingly shifting their smuggling operations offshore.

 Evidence of that is becoming more apparent as US law enforcement officers encounter more cartel human smugglers at sea.

-Recent encounters include:
+Recent encounters this month include:

 US Customs & Border Protection (CBP) Marine Interdiction Agents shooting out the engine of a cartel smuggling boat that refused to stop off Puerto Rico with 16 Dominicans aboard (see photo above).